Kofi Annan Award for Innovation in Africa (KAAIA)

 About the 2nd edition

 The focus of the second edition is on Sustainable Development Goal 2 Zero Hunger to improve the resilience of the African food systems.
 Therefore, with the Kofi Annan Award, the Austrian Federal Chancellery, together with well-renowned partner organizations, is looking to support innovative and digital food security and agritech solutions across Africa and boost their impact.
-The Call will be open to African social entrepreneurs and purpose-driven enterprises with a measurable social impact and sustainable business model.

 How it works